-The Project -> Update Cores -> All to Latest, menu selection will update the project files for the currently selected project to reflect the latest version of all COREs.
+The Project \rightarrow Update Cores \rightarrow All to Latest menu selection will update the project files for the currently selected project to reflect the latest version of all COREs.
 Care should be taken when using this option because of the global nature of the change for the current project.

-Individual COREs can be added or removed to the current project's profile using the Project -> Update Cores -> Custom menu selection.
-This displays the Update Project COREs dialogue screen which allows the user to go through the listings of the COREs in each category and click on the check box adjacent to any new COREs that
+Individual COREs can be added or removed to the current project's profile using the Project \rightarrow Update Cores \rightarrow Custom menu selection.
+This displays the Update Project COREs dialog screen which allows the user to go through the listings of the COREs in each category and click on the check box adjacent to any new COREs that

-👹 Update Project Cores x
+👹 Update Project Cores ×

-Basic Elements Communication & Networking Digital Signal Processing Math Functions Accumulators Adders & Subtracters Complementers Dividers Dividers Integrator Sine-Cosine Look-Up Table Square Root Microprocessors, Controllers & Peripherals ProtoType & Development Hardware Products Standard Bus Interfaces Storage Elements & Memories Name ✓ Registered Adder ✓ Registered Loadable Adder ✓ Registered Scaled Adder ✓ Registered Serial Adder ✓ Registered Subtracter Type Versi LogiC PE 1.0 LogiC PE 1.0 LogiC PE 1.0 LogiC PE 1.0 LogiC PE 1.0 LogiC PE 1.0 LogiC PE 1.0 LogiC PE 1.0
+Basic Elements Communication & Networking Digital Signal Processing Math Functions Accumulators Adders & Subtracters Complementers Dividers Integrator Sine-Cosine Look-Up Table Square Root Microprocessors, Controllers & Peripherals ProtoType & Development Hardware Products Standard Bus Interfaces Storage Elements & Memories Name Registered Adder Registered Loadable Adder Registered Loadable Subtracter Registered Scaled Adder Registered Serial Adder Registered Subtracter Type Versite logiC PE 1.0 logiC PE 1.0

-OK C ancel
+ок C ancel